korinVR/synthesis.js/README.md

 # synthesis.js

-Work-in-progress MIDI / MML sound system which contains:

-- MIDI Synthesizer
-- SMF Player
-- MML to SMF converter

 **This library is in development and is not ready for use yet.**
+Work-in-progress MIDI synthesizer.
+Currenatly it has square wave only.

 Working demo is at http://framesynthesis.com/experiments/synthesis.js/
+You can play it with MIDI keyboard or [MML2SMF](https://github.com/KatsuomiK/mml2smf) MMLs.

 # Build